pythonwithalex/Spring2015/week3/class_exercises.md

   print n
 ````

 + What is the value of `n` after the for loop completes? after the while loop completes?
 Does this surprise you in either case?
+If so, why?

 ## A For Loop and an Equivalent List Comprehension: Example 1